brillout/wildcard-api/docs/faq.template.md

 };
 ~~~

-If changes are made to the frontend that require the todo items' creation,
+If changes are made to the frontend that, for example, require the todo items' creation date,
 then the SQL query of the `getLandingPageData` API endpoint needs to be changed from `SELECT id, text FROM` to `SELECT id, text, created_at FROM`.
-This means that the API needs to be modified and the backend re-deployed.
+This means that the API needs to be modified and re-deployed.

-In general (and regardless whether you use RPC or REST/GraphQL)
+In general (and regardless whether you use RPC or REST/GraphQL),
+it has nowadays become a best practice to
-we recommand to synchronize your backend and frontend deployment.
+deploy backend and frontend at the same time,
-Which we talk about in the next querstion
+which we talk about in the next querstion
 !VAR|LINK SYNC_DEPLOY.

 !INLINE ./snippets/section-footer.md #faq --hide-source-path